What is renal hypertension?

 - Quitting smoking, if you smoke.

-- Cutting back on alcoholic drinks.
+- Cutting back on beverages that contain alcohol.

 - Limiting caffeine intake.